cap-js/audit-logging/README.md

 `@cap-js/audit-logging` is a CDS plugin providing integration to the SAP Audit Log service as well as out-of-the-box personal data-related audit logging based on annotations.

 Documentation can be found at [cap.cloud.sap](https://cap.cloud.sap/docs/guides/data-privacy).

+> [!IMPORTANT]
+> The information in this file is by no means complete but enable you to get started quickly.
+Make sure to read the provided documentation at [cap.cloud.sap](https://cap.cloud.sap/docs/guides/data-privacy) to get the full picture.

 ## Preliminaries